New Applicants

 To qualify for the Carson Smith Opportunity Scholarship, your student must meet the following criteria:

-Students cannot receive funding from both CSOS and Utah Fits All during the same academic year.
+- Students cannot receive funding from both the CSOS and Utah Fits All during the same academic year

 Application Process